Hiroaki-hey-jude/line-zousan-bookstore/README.md

 The project ships with a lightweight admin area for internal shipment management.

 - Set an admin token with the `ADMIN_ACCESS_TOKEN` environment variable (defaults to `letmein` for local use).
-Set a long, random `ADMIN_SESSION_PASSWORD` (32+ characters) to encrypt and sign the admin session cookie.
+Set a long, random `ADMIN_SESSION_PASSWORD` (32+ characters) to encrypt and sign the admin session cookie via **iron-session**.
 - Start the dev server and open `/admin/login`, then enter the same token.
-A short-lived, httpOnly, encrypted admin session cookie is issued without storing the raw token.
+A short-lived, httpOnly, encrypted admin session cookie (iron-session) is issued without storing the raw token.
 - Sign in to the store as a normal user so that API requests include your session token.
 - Access `/admin/shipments` to view recent orders, edit Stripe-webhook-created shipments, or add additional shipments.
 You can update carrier, tracking number, status, and shipped/delivered timestamps from the forms on each order card.